liuyuanyue185/NLP-Sentiment-Analysis/README.md

 # NLP-Sentiment-Analysis

 Background:
-Use Vanilla RNN and LSTM to predict the IMDB dataset’s sentiment (negative (0) or positive (1)), and take 0.5 as threshold for final sigmoid function (if it is larger than 0.5, that sentence’s sentiment is positive).
-Meanwhile, I fixed embedding dimension as 100, run each experiment for 5 epochs, and tuned some hyper parameters as below:
+Use Vanilla RNN and LSTM to predict the IMDB dataset’s sentiment (negative (0) or positive (1)), and take 0.5 as the threshold for the final sigmoid function (if it is larger than 0.5, that sentence’s sentiment is positive).
+Meanwhile, I fixed the embedding dimension as 100, run each experiment for 5 epochs, and tuned some hyperparameters as below:
 (1)	Divided original training set (250000) as training set and validation set with ratio: 0.7,0.8,0.9 (2)	Hidden dimension:20,50,100,200,500
 (3)	Learning rate:0.001,0.003,0.005,0.008,0.01,0.02,0.03